nathanieldchu/ubuild_CCF/values.md

       ride a bike or teaching your kid to ride a bike?
 By helping others, you achieve missions greater than yourself and feel the joy of being proud instead of pompous.<br><br><strong>Treat feedback as a gift</strong>.
 Ideas, critiques, questions, and feelings are the most valuable things you will ever give or get.
-Give them thoughtfully, and receive them gratefully.<br><br><strong>Savor every bite</strong>.
+Give them thoughtfully and receive them gratefully.<br><br><strong>Savor every bite</strong>.
 Have fun and take care of yourself.
 You have one life; bask in it."
     headline: ''
 - template: simple-footer
   block: footer-1